 See our full glossary of learning and teaching terms.

 Approximate percentage of time you'll spend in different learning activities*:

 *Calculated from compulsory and optional modules (where applicable) each year

 During your degree, you will have 12 hours of teaching with a lecturer each week.

 If you choose to do a dissertation or take the Law in Action module, you'll get a further nine hours of classes, as well as individual contact with the staff member supervising the module.

 In years one and two, you will also receive one hour of peer assisted learning (PAL) each week.

-All students can access the Academic Success Centre (ASC) for workshops and to arrange one-to-one sessions with tutors.
+All students can access the Faculty of Business and Law Learning Hub for workshops and to arrange one-to-one sessions with tutors.